JuliaData/DataFrames.jl/docs/src/man/basics.md

    2 │     2      6      1
    3 │     3      7      1
 ```
-note that in column `:fixed` scalars gets automatically broadcasted.
+note that in column `:fixed` scalar `1` gets automatically broadcasted.

 To move forward with the tutorial you need to install the CSV.jl package in your environment.
 In order to do so run the following commands: